myriantics/klaxon/dev_todo.md

 - Grapple Winch spool does not animate
 - Grapple Winch Claw does not reflect loaded contents
 - Grapple Claws get stuck in blocks when landing occasionally ???
+-

 # To-Do
+- Grapple Claws should drag items with them when retracting
+- Retexture Steel Armor
 - Connected Grapple Claws should disconnect with the player like Ender Pearls do.
 [DONE BUT VERIFY]
+- Rename Steel Armor advancement to something like "Safety First" because it sucks rn [DONE]
 - Grapple Claws should obey the canProjectilesBreakBlocks gamerule.
 [DONE]
-- Grapple Claws should drag items with them when retracting
-- Rename Steel Armor advancement to something like "Safety First" because it sucks rn
-- Retexture Steel Armor